roman-milk/roman-milk.github.io/frank-and.md

  "Because what the girls talk about while we play cards stays with us.
 All I can tell you is that what one of the girls told us last night turned me on something fierce."

  I kept trying to get it out of her, but she wouldn't budge other than to say if we kept talking about it she would keep thinking about it and that would have her trying to fuck me to death.
 Needless to say I decided to bring the subject up often.
 What I didn't realize at the time was that there was going to come a day when I would wish that I hadn't.
-Report_Story #3